 -

-We were chomping on the bit to get started on the TMB’s (Tour du Mont Blanc) challenging hiking trek around Western Europe’s tallest mountain.
-The question that lingered was, as […]
+We were chomping on the bit to get started on the TMBโs (Tour du Mont Blanc) challenging hiking trek around Western Europeโs tallest mountain.
+The question that lingered was, as Dr. Carter had put it, would my arthritic hip pass the โacid testโ on 105 miles of trail with 30,000 feet of accumulated ascents and…

 -

-It’s time to let loose with a holler and to unleash your rebellious nature.
-That is if you’ve kept it in check recently, because these are two things that are […]
+Itโs time to let loose with a holler and to unleash your rebellious nature.
+That is if youโve kept it in check recently, because these are two things that are encouraged at the Second Annual Renegades & Rebels Music Festival.
+They say itโs a gathering of the hippies and the cowboys, but itโs not that…

 -